-D. Deployment and Implementation Model
+Deployment and Implementation Model

-Component diagrams are one of the two kinds of diagrams found in modeling the physical aspects of object-oriented systems.
+Component diagrams are one of the two kinds of diagrams found in modelling the physical aspects of object-oriented systems.
 They model the static implementation view of the system and are not only important for visualizing, specifying, and documenting it, but also for constructing executable systems through forward and reverse engineering.
 The definition of the components depends on the use of the components in the generated code in case of automatic generation of code.
-In the case of MONASIDRE, CORBA, C++, Java and XML code has been generated...
-Deployment diagrams are the second type of diagrams used in modeling the physical aspects of systems.
-They involves the modeling of the topology of the hardware on which our system executes.
+In the case of MONASIDRE, where CORBA code has been generated, only one component was defined in order to work one IDL file.

+Deployment diagrams are the second type of diagrams used in modelling the physical aspects of systems.
+They involves the modelling of the topology of the hardware on which our system executes.